- Super Lawyers, Rising Star, Intellectual Property Litigation (2014-2019)

-Robert Counihan focuses his practice on patent litigation and commercial disputes, as well as transactional matters related to intellectual property rights and IP portfolio analysis.
-He has worked for multinational companies in the healthcare and life sciences industries including UCB, Loxo (an Eli Lilly company), Pfizer and Abiomed, as well as providing confidential counseling to numerous emerging and startup life sciences companies.
+Robert's practice focuses on patent, trade secret and commercial disputes, as well as transactional matters related to intellectual property rights and IP portfolio analysis.
+He has worked for multinational companies in the tech, healthcare and life sciences industries, including UCB, Loxo Oncology (an Eli Lilly company), Pfizer, Novo Nordisk, Google and Abiomed, as well as providing confidential counseling to numerous emerging and startup life sciences companies.

-Robert routinely advises clients on litigation threats surrounding product launches, generic or biosimilar challenges, and failed collaborations, as well as navigating contractual breaches and trade secret issues related to the life sciences industries.
-He acts as counsel in litigations involving small molecule and biologic products in numerous district courts throughout the United States and before the Patent Trial and Appeal Board (PTAB).
-He counsels technology and medical device companies in “bet the company” litigations involving patent portfolios asserted by commercial rivals.
+Robert routinely counsels clients on litigation threats surrounding product launches, generic or biosimilar challenges, failed collaborations, contractual breaches and trade secret misappropriation.
+He acts, and has acted, as counsel in litigations involving small molecules, biologics, medical devices and software in numerous district courts throughout the United States and before the Patent Trial and Appeal Board.
+He also counsels technology and medical device companies in “bet the company” litigations involving patent portfolios asserted by commercial rivals.

-Robert’s research, in connection with his M.S.E., involved laboratory work focused on the role of mechanotransduction pathways in promoting bone healing and growth.
+Robert’s research, in connection with his M.S.E. in biomedical engineering, involved laboratory work focused on the role of mechanotransduction pathways in promoting bone healing and growth.

-Prior to joining Fenwick & West, Robert worked at a leading international law firm where he was a partner in the litigation group.
+Prior to joining Fenwick, Robert worked at a leading international law firm where he was a partner in the litigation group.

-- Represented Loxo Oncology, an Eli Lilly company, in a trade secret misappropriation action related to allegations that former Array employees stole trade secrets on Loxo’s behalf.
+- Represented Loxo Oncology, an Eli Lilly company, in a trade secret misappropriation and contractual dispute action related to allegations that former Array employees stole trade secrets on Loxo’s behalf.
 Array’s preliminary injunction motion was denied in full.
-After an appeal in the 10th circuit, Array agreed to dismiss its claims.
+After an appeal in the U.S. Court of Appeals for the Tenth Circuit, Array agreed to dismiss its claims.

-- Trial counsel for UCB in Hatch-Waxman patent litigation in the U.S. District of Delaware involving a product for the treatment of Parkinson’s disease, Neupro®.
-Successfully obtained a trial verdict of infringement under the doctrine of equivalents, a decision upheld by the Federal Circuit Court of Appeals.
+- Trial counsel for UCB in Hatch-Waxman patent litigation in the U.S. District Court for the District of Delaware involving a product for the treatment of Parkinson’s disease, Neupro®.
+Successfully obtained a trial verdict of infringement under the doctrine of equivalents, a decision upheld by the U.S. Court of Appeals for the Federal Circuit.

 - Counsel to UCB in a declaratory judgment patent infringement action against a technology transfer company in the U.S. District Court for the Eastern District of Virginia.
 The litigation involved UCB’s biologic Cimzia®, an antibody approved for the treatment of Crohn's disease and rheumatoid arthritis, among other indications.
 Successfully obtained summary judgment of no infringement; a decision affirmed by the U.S. Court of Appeals for the Federal Circuit.